 information to the Health Professions Advisor when you fill out any of these applications.

 Letters of Recommendation

-Once any medical school receives your primary application thru the application service, they will usually request supplementary material, including program specific secondary applications, and Letters of Recommendation, or LOR’s.
+Once any medical school receives your primary application through the application service, they will usually request supplementary material, including program-specific secondary applications and Letters of Recommendation, or LOR’s.
 Do not delay submitting your primary application while you wait for letters you have requested to arrive.
 Even though information is collected as part of the primary application, letters are part of the secondary processes.
 This leaves a small window of time for letters to arrive before your schools will look at them.